History of cartography: Dutch and Flemish cartography

-Abraham Ortelius generally recognized as the creator of the first modern atlas, the Theatrum Orbis Terrarum.
-Triangulation had first emerged as a map-making method in the mid sixteenth century when Gemma Frisius set out the idea in his Libellus de locorum describendorum ratione (Booklet concerning a way of describing places).Bagrow, Leo (2010).
-History of Cartography, p.
-159 Dutch cartographer Jacob van Deventer was among the first to make systematic use of triangulation, the technique whose theory was described by Frisius in his 1533 book.
+Abraham Ortelius is generally recognized as the creator of the first modern atlas, the Theatrum Orbis Terrarum.
+Triangulation had first emerged as a map making method in the early 16th century when Gemma Frisius set out the idea in his Libellus de locorum describendorum ratione (Booklet concerning a way of describing places).
+The Dutch cartographer Jacob van Deventer was among the first to make systematic use of triangulation, the technique whose theory was described by Frisius in his 1533 book.